You are herePicture Guide to Cloning Marijuana

 What is a cannabis "clone?"
 What are the advantages of taking marijuana clones?
 Well, first of all, cloning is one of the easiest and fastest ways for cannabis growers to make many new (and free) weed plants at once!

 Cloning cannabis is the process of making a smaller copy a specific cannabis plant.
-Basically a clone is a little piece of plant that has been cut off from a parent plant and then given the opportunity to make roots of its own.
+Basically a clone is a little piece of plant that has been cut off (a "cutting") from a parent plant and then given the opportunity to make roots of its own.

 Cannabis clones are cuttings from a marijuana plant - these cuttings make roots of their own and grow into an identical plant as the "mother!"